googleapis/google-cloud-cpp/google/cloud/pubsub/README.md

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](http://semver.org/).

+> :warning: This library is under development and subject to breaking
+> changes without notice.

 ## Supported Platforms

 * Windows, macOS, Linux